moeinfatehi/Backup-Finder/README.md

 * crawl the domain actively using the Burpsuite crawler. (in the target tab: right click on the domain -> scan -> crawl only)
 * If the application needs authentication, login via browser and submit the forms to see if there are more files or directories to be listed under our target.

+# Build From Source Code
+1. To build the project, you need <a href="https://gradle.org/install/">Gradle</a> installed.</br>
+2. Clone the repository</br>`git clone https://github.com/moeinfatehi/Backup-Finder`
+3. Open the main directory of the project (where build.gradle file exists) and run: `gradle makeJar`
+4. The Jar file will be generated in "build/libs/Backup-finder.jar"

 # Some of the options
 These options can be used to customize the detection: